vytch/htmlchecker/README.md

 This tool can have multiple applications, including:

 - Checking if your HTML respect basic rules for accessibility.
-- Checking if your HTML respect the requireements of your javascript components.
+- Checking if your HTML respect the requirements of your javascript components.
+- Ensure that code changes done in the hTML are done everywhere in your project.
+- Ensure that HTML pattern that you don't want are not in your projects.

 ## installation